opf/openproject/docs/system-admin-guide/integrations/one-drive/drive-guide/README.md

 #### Preconditions

-- Azure application has the API permission `Sites.Read.All` of type `Delegated`
+- Azure application has the API permission `Files.Read.All` of type `Delegated`
 - Any browser

 #### How to